JuliaTomo/XfromProjections.jl/README.md

 XfromProjections aims to provide solutions X from tomographic projection data.
 X can be images, edges (or ).
 Instead of providinga a solver as a blackbox, we sometimes divide multiple steps.
 For example, for filtered back-projection, the user should use filtering and back projection seperately.

-XfromProjectiions depend on [TomoForward](https://github.com/JuliaTomo/TomoForward) package for forward operators.
+XfromProjectiions depends on [TomoForward](https://github.com/JuliaTomo/TomoForward) package for forward operators.

 ## Install